 Screening for structural abnormalities - anomaly scan

-This scan is offered to pregnant women ideally between 18-20 weeks of gestation.
+An ultrasound scan should be offered to take place between 18+0 weeks and 20+6 weeks.
 This scan can provide dating information and diagnosis of multiple pregnancy, in units where no booking scan is performed.

 The main purpose is:

 - To reassure the mother that her baby appears to have no gross structural abnormalities: